yuwei97910/StatisticalLearning/Project_1/README.md

-# STAT 542 Project 1:
+# STAT 542: Project 1

-This project aims to predict the house price for the dataset.
+This project aims to predict the house price for the dataset: the Ames Housing Data.
 Methods included:
 1. Tree-based model
   - XG-Boosting